Freenow: History

 In February 2019, Daimler and BMW announced a €1 billion mobility joint venture called Your Now, combining their various mobility services, including the car-sharing platform Share Now, the multimodal app ReachNow, Park Now and Charge Now. mytaxi was rebranded to Freenow on July 1, 2019.

 The joint venture also operated Hive, an e-scooter brand, which was discontinued by mid-2020 as the company shifted its strategy to partner with third-party operators instead.

-The platform's consolidation under the new branding continued, with other services such as France's Kapten being fully integrated into the FFreenow platform on 2 December 2020.
+The platform's consolidation under the new branding continued, with other services such as France's Kapten being fully integrated into the Freenow platform on 2 December 2020.

 In January 2021, Freenow announced it would allocate over €100 million in resources over the subsequent five years to promote the electrification of its vehicle fleet across Europe.

 In 2022, following a strategic review to focus on its core markets, Freenow withdrew from several countries, including Portugal, Romania and Sweden.

 In July 2025, Lyft acquired the company for €175 million, expanding in Europe.